 - It takes in the input directly from the pipeline.

-- It actively participates in data flow, and both dynamic and static cache are used.
+- It actively participates in the data flow, using both dynamic and static caches.

 - It caches all lookup columns and returns default values as the output when the lookup condition does not match.